One meaningful way productions are staying safer on set is with COVID-19 Safety Compliance Officers.

 For example, if your employees are required to quarantine, who will help cover this cost?
 Are there resources to be able to quarantine?
 If there is an outbreak, do you have the resources to initiate contact tracing?
 Does your insurance cover COVID-19 outbreaks?
 What work can be done in pre-production that will save you any hassle when production is finished?

 As production professionals, we are often working from a place of scarcity.
 There’s never enough money and never enough time.
 Producers are asked to perform the same amount of work with the same budget on the same timeline.
+The pandemic exacerbated this reality.

 At Wrapbook, we're all about providing the very best free resources to producers and their crews.
 However, this post is not a substitute for professional legal advice.
 Answers do not create a company-client relationship, nor is it a solicitation to offer legal advice.
 Seek the advice of a licensed attorney in the appropriate jurisdiction before taking any action that may affect your decisions or rights.